Texts, articles and reviews with the label: 'multidisciplinarity'

 An approach to their interdisciplinary study

-summary: The impressive development of neuroscience in recent decades has highlighted its need to turn to multidisciplinarity to address the challenges it faces.
-Among these challenges are those that relate to questions that are decisive for the understanding of man.
-This article argues that in order to address them effectively, cooperation between the sciences needs to be extended beyond the realm of experimental disciplines.
-As an illustration of this thesis , after an introduction on the importance of Neuroscience in our times, one of the most relevant aspects for the understanding of the role played by the brain in human life and behaviour is addressed: the problem of consciousness.
-The exhibition is structured by pointing out the framework in which this problem is posed, and then summarising how Neuroscience and Philosophy have dealt with it.
-Finally, some suggestions are presented for the fruitful development of an interdisciplinary study that allows each of the sciences involved to make its own contribution.
+summary: The impressive development of Neuroscience in recent decades has highlighted the need to resort to multidisciplinarity to address the challenges it faces.
+Among them are those that refer to decisive questions for the understanding of man.
+This article argues that, in order to address them effectively, cooperation between the sciences must be extended beyond the realm of experimental disciplines.
+As an illustration of this thesis , after an introduction on the importance of Neuroscience in our days, one of the most relevant aspects for the understanding of the role played by the brain in human life and behavior is addressed: the problem of consciousness.
+The exhibition is structured by pointing out the framework in which this problem is posed, and then summarizing how Neuroscience and Philosophy have dealt with it.
+Finally, some suggestions are presented in order to fruitfully develop an interdisciplinary study that allows each of the sciences involved to adequately make its own contribution.

 Author: José M. Giménez-Amaya and José I. Murillo